underlines/20sec/README.md

 # Limitations / Bugs

- - Paragraphs too wide:
-   On desktop the story paragraphs are wide, which is not reader friendly

- - Images / Videos not displayed correctly:
+ - Images Slideshows / Videos don't work:
-   Images are too large, Videos don't play
+   Next/previous buttons don't work, Videos don't play.

- - Turn On/Off cumbersome:
+ - On/Off cumbersome:
-   You have to click onto the extension icon 2x (close and open the Menu) to change the "Turn Off" or "Turn On" button
+   The button doesn't update.
+You have to click 2x onto the extension.

  - No lazy loading:
-   The home page of 20min.ch uses lazy loading and only articles already loaded before enabling the extension will be displayed
+   The home page of 20min.ch uses lazy loading and only articles already loaded before enabling the extension will be displayed.

- - No comments
+ - No comments.

- - No videos
+ - No reactions.

- - No reactions
+ - No sharing.

+ - "News ticker" articles don't work.